in the Field of Immigrant Adult Education and Workforce Training |

 Policy Brief, Council for the Advancement of Adult Literacy,

 roundtable meeting of 19 local adult education providers operating model "adult education for work" programs.
 The

 purpose of the convening was to recommend changes to the Workforce Investment Act (WIA) to facilitate transitions to work

 and post-secondary education.
 Addressing the perception of adult education "as a failed system with limited learning

-gains and low persistence," the participants urged "substantial, systematic, and categorical
+gains and low persistence," the participants urged "substantial, systematic, and categorical support" for adult

-programs, and recognition that people with low basic skills are a major portion of the population to be served.
+that people with low basic skills are a major portion of the population to be served.
 This report provides a detailed summary

 of the conversation and recommendations.

 Adult Student Waiting List Survey, 2009-2010,

 National Council of State Directors of Adult Education,

 services in the United States, this survey found that some 160,000 potential learns (6,680 in New Jersey) were unable to access

 services during the year, doubling from the 80,000 reported in the 2008 survey.
 The 2009 numbers are compiled only from

 the 1,368 programs that returned the survey.